Carousel Online Tutorials

 • In the film Logan's Run, the residents of a domed city of the future are doomed to die on their 30th birthday, unless they can be "renewed" in a ritual known as "carousel".

-• In Something Wicked This Way Comes by Ray Bradbury, the carnival's carousel can cause riders to become younger or older depending on the direction, left and right in which they ride.
+• In Something Wicked This Way Comes by Ray Bradbury, the carnival's steam carousel can cause riders to become younger or older depending on the direction, left and right in which they ride.

 • Carousel (1945) was a Broadway musical featuring hit songs such as "If I Loved You" and "You'll Never Walk Alone".
 The protagonist, Billy Bigelow, is a carousel barker.